xidaniel/OOP-in-Python-vs-Java/README.md

 ## Object Attributes
 ### Java Coding example
-   - class name same as file name
+   - class name is same as file name
    - Only one class can be defined in each file
-   - static is to defind class attribute
+   - static is use to defind class attribute not object
-   - can change private variable through a public method
+   - Through a public method to change private object variable
    - access private attributes using setters and getters
-   - this
+   - this: when a parameter name is same as a class variable
    - Functions can’t exist outside of a class, and by definition, all Java functions are methods

          public class Car {